Thank you for joining JLTANE 2026! Presentation slides & keynote video are now live!

 Proposal Submission Deadline: Sunday, March 15, 2026 Extended to Sunday, March 29, 2026, at 11:59 p.m.
 Eastern Time and now closed.

-Keynote Address: Jisuk Park "Beyond the Illusion of 'Neutrality' in Japanese Language Education: Decolonizing and Reconstructing the Field Through Learners’ Voices" (see Keynote page for more details)
+Keynote Address: Jisuk Park "Beyond the Illusion of 'Neutrality' in Japanese Language Education: Decolonizing and Reconstructing the Field Through Learners’ Voices" (see Keynote page for more details and the recording of the talk)

 Registration Fee: Free (maximum 200 attendees)